How to Pick Yourself Up After You Fall to Temptation

 Behold it!
 Your perfect Savior took on the filth, the shame and all its consequences—suffered for things He wasn’t guilty of—so that you may be forgiven, included in the Father’s family and avert punishment.
 He did it all so that you may have eternal, resurrected life and relationship with Him.

 Compelled by love, the cross was God’s greatest pursuit of you.
 He left the brilliance of heaven to identity with your pain so that He could lead you out of it and show you the better way.
 He hung upon that tree of scorn to demonstrate to you that He knows the sting of rejection and humiliation.
 He understands what it’s like to feel worthless.
 He felt the breath of Satan upon His face and the pressure of every temptation.
 Jesus understands you.
 And He chased you from heaven to prove that these things don’t have to define you; they don’t have to defeat you.
-The life He lived and the death He died reveal that sin and its consequences may be victoriously overcome.
+The life He lived and the death He died reveal that sin and its consequences are victoriously overcome.